dh4rm4/ssh_hammer/README.md

 # SSH_HAMMER

-SSH_Hammer is a script how will bruteforce an ssh gate via a password dictionnary file and execute few commands if needed
+SSH_Hammer is a script that will bruteforce an ssh gate via a password dictionnary file and execute few commands if needed.

 ### Prerequisites
-You only need a version >= 3 for python.

-If you still live in the past, you can delete all the output function to make it work
+python >= 3.

 ## Usage